 Steps You Should Take To Get Started as a New Hunter

 When you say, you’d like to hunt, that’s much like saying you’d like to play sports.
 The types of hunting you can enjoy in the United States is unlike anywhere else in the world.
 You can quietly slip down a creek listening for spring turkeys, take a stand along ridge tops for a wily buck or roam the high country at the height of the elk rut.
+While some people focus on deer, hunting wild boar is another option.
 Take some time to decide on what kind of hunting you’d like to enjoy and then set a course to do it!

-2. Get your Hunter’s Safety Card and Make Some friends
+Get your Hunter’s Safety Card and Make Some Friends

 No matter what kind of hunting you plan on doing, you’ll need a hunter’s safety certification.
 This is an important part of your hunting education because it’ll teach you how to conduct a legal and ethical hunt.
 Many people who have never thought about it don’t realize that there are seasons and restrictions on when and where you can hunt and what is allowed when.
 The game laws can get confusing so study and take notes at your course.